devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 1. Open up your Grafana Cloud dashboard.
 1. Open the Home menu, click on Dashboards, and then select **Pizza Dashboard** that you previously created.
 1. Click the `Add` button on the top menu and create a new visualization.
+You may need to click the `Edit` button to enter Edit mode so the `Add` button will appear.
 1. For the `Data source` specify **grafanacloud-youraccountnamehere-prom**.
 1. Toggle the query editor to `Builder` mode.
 1. For `Metric` select **cpu_percent**, and for `Label filters` select **source** with a value of **jwt-pizza-service**.
 These are the values that you provided with the Curl command.